DLMatias/persona5royal-compendiumtool/README.md

 * Browse skills for the selected game
 * Search and filter skills by type
 * View skill descriptions, costs, cards, fusion sources, and learned-by lists
+* Exclude Persona 3 Reload Theurgy skills from the normal skill database
 * Open linked Persona entries from skill source lists

 ### Traits Database

-* Browse Persona traits where the selected game supports traits
+* Browse Persona traits for games that support traits
 * Search and filter traits
 * View trait descriptions and associated Personas

-### Fusion Calculator
+### Fusion Explorer

+* Select one Persona and view every Persona it can help create
-* Calculate fusion results between two Personas
+* Include normal and special fusion results
 * Filter by DLC and owned Personas
-* View the resulting Persona entry
+* Open result and component Persona entries directly from the fusion list

 ### Reverse Fusion Calculator

 * Search for a target Persona
 * View normal and special fusion recipes
 * Filter recipes by DLC, owned Personas, and component Persona name
+* Search within recipe components to check whether a specific Persona can help make the selected target

 ### Build Planner

-* Plan Persona 5 Royal fusion routes toward selected skills and traits
+* Plan fusion routes toward selected skills and traits where supported
 * Supports player level restrictions and DLC filtering
 * Tracks inherited skill sources through each fusion step
-* Validates route legality during planning
+* Validates route legality using each game's inheritance rules
+* Supports Persona 5 Royal traits and Persona 3 Reload's traitless build flow

 ## Technical Highlights

 ### Data Processing

 The app converts public Persona data into structured JSON files consumed directly by the React application.
-Persona 5 Royal and Persona 3 Reload data live as separate game profiles so shared UI can render the right compendium, skills, fusion chart, and special recipes.
+Persona 5 Royal and Persona 3 Reload data live as separate game profiles so shared UI can render the right compendium, skills, fusion chart, special recipes, affinities, and inheritance behavior.

 ### Fusion Logic